JpDocProjects/PID_Controller_Tech_Demo/Docs/Log.md

 inclination based on the current ball position.
 It should look something like this (sketch):
 <img width="398" height="241" alt="Sketch 1" src="https://github.com/user-attachments/assets/81500629-0d7c-4e49-9103-2b99bd563f46" />

-- Built support for the sensor and the rail, but I couldnt find anything to hold a ball, will change to car track and hotwheels car.
+- Built support for the sensor and the rail, but I couldnt find anything to hold a ball, will change to car track and hotwheels car with a flat cardboard surface on top of it, so that the sensor can detect it easier.
 - I think that the miniservo isnt going to support the weight, thinking about ways to reduce it.

 10/06/26